Skip to content

 Approach

-The call for submissions is made to the community of adult education practitioners in four sub-regions of the continent (North, South, East and West Africa).
-We invite each region to contribute 3 submissions for the issue.
-We encourage papers that focus on:
+This call for submissions is made to the community of adult education practitioners and stakeholders in all five sub-regions of the continent (North, South, East, West and Central Africa).
+We invite each region to contribute at least 2 submissions for the issue.
+We encourage submissions, such as:

 The selected articles will be published online.
-For more information about the kinds of submissions and writer guidelines, please visit HERE.
-Those interested should take note of the deadlines below.
+For more information about the kinds of submissions and writer guidelines, please visit the MOJA website HERE.
+Please note the deadlines below.

-• Papers should be in editable Microsoft Word format, English, Arial font, 12 point font-size with 1.5 line spacing.
+• Papers should be in editable Microsoft Word format, English or French, Arial font, 12-point font-size with 1.5 line spacing.